Customer Experience

 Customer service responsibilities

 Imagine a busy contact center during peak hours.
 An agent receives a complex billing query.
-Instead of transferring the call or placing the customer on hold, they instantly access a single source of truth and resolve the issue within minutes.
+A few years ago, they’d transfer the call or put the customer on hold.
+Today, they instantly surface guidance from an AI copilot, confirm with a centralized knowledge base, and resolve the issue in under two minutes — without escalation.

 What are Customer Service Responsibilities?